Raphael Sbarge: Directing

+10 Days in Watts earned a Culture/History Emmy at the 76th LA Area Emmys on July 27th, 2024.

+Podcast

+Raphael Sbarge and Greg Laemmle, owner of Laemmle Theatres, started a podcast called Inside the Arthouse in August 2024.
+The podcast is an “insider’s” perspective on filmmakers & People responsible for films appearing on arthouse screens across the United States.

 Environmentalism

-Sbarge, actor Ed Begley, Jr., and Rachelle Carson Begley launched an environmentalist non-profit organization called Green Wish, aimed at donating to local green organizations through donations at retailers throughout the country.
+Sbarge, actor Ed Begley Jr., and Rachelle Carson Begley launched an environmentalist non-profit organization called Green Wish, aimed at donating to local green organizations through donations at retailers throughout the country.
 Sbarge was also executive producer of On Begley Street, a web series chronicling the deconstruction of Begley's home and the "building of North America's greenest, most sustainable home."